filamentphp/filament/packages/support/docs/06-render-hooks.md

 - `PanelsRenderHook::PAGE_HEADER_WIDGETS_AFTER` - After the page header widgets, also [can be scoped](#scoping-render-hooks) to the page or resource class
 - `PanelsRenderHook::PAGE_HEADER_WIDGETS_BEFORE` - Before the page header widgets, also [can be scoped](#scoping-render-hooks) to the page or resource class
 - `PanelsRenderHook::PAGE_START` - Start of the page content container, also [can be scoped](#scoping-render-hooks) to the page or resource class
+- `PanelsRenderHook::PAGE_SUB_NAVIGATION_SIDEBAR_AFTER` - After the page sub navigation "below" sidebar position, also [can be scoped](#scoping-render-hooks) to the page or resource class
+- `PanelsRenderHook::PAGE_SUB_NAVIGATION_SIDEBAR_BEFORE` - Before the page sub navigation "above" sidebar position, also [can be scoped](#scoping-render-hooks) to the page or resource class
 - `PanelsRenderHook::PAGE_SUB_NAVIGATION_END_AFTER` - After the page sub navigation "end" sidebar position, also [can be scoped](#scoping-render-hooks) to the page or resource class
 - `PanelsRenderHook::PAGE_SUB_NAVIGATION_END_BEFORE` - Before the page sub navigation "end" sidebar position, also [can be scoped](#scoping-render-hooks) to the page or resource class
 - `PanelsRenderHook::PAGE_SUB_NAVIGATION_SELECT_AFTER` - After the page sub navigation select (for mobile), also [can be scoped](#scoping-render-hooks) to the page or resource class